gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

     return partitions[n_rowers]
 ```

 Not every partition is valid, however.
-Perhaps the club only has 2 fours.
-That will rule out all partitions with more than 2 fours.
+Perhaps the club only has 5 doubles.
+That will disqualify any partition that relies on more than 5 doubles.

 ### Filtering by equipment availability